johannschopplich/nuxt-api-party/docs/guides/hooks.md

 ## Nitro Runtime Hooks

 For server-side processing, register these hooks in a server plugin.
-They are geared for tasks like dynamically fetching tokens or logging responses.
+Use them for tasks like dynamically fetching tokens or logging responses.

-The most common use case for Nitro hooks is to attach a token to a request before it is sent.
-For example, you can attach a user token to a specific endpoint request:
+The most common use case for Nitro hooks is attaching a token to a request before it's sent.
+For example, attach a user token to a specific endpoint request:

 ```ts [server/plugins/my-plugin.ts]
 export default defineNitroPlugin((nitroApp) => {